The term “e-commerce” isn’t used in 2015 because online retail is a ubiquitous notion to the market. That wasn’t the case in 1998.

-Before, during and after art school, I was a drawer on most days, and an illustrator when things got fancy.
-As a drawer, I’d usually go directly to pad with either pencil or my rapidographs, often attempting to remove cognitive processing altogether with blind contour drawings.
-My portfolio for art school was filled with them.
+Before, during and after art school, I was a “drawer” on most days, and an illustrator when things got fancy.
+As a drawer, I’d go directly to pad with either pencil or rapidograph, often to remove cognitive processing altogether with blind contour drawings—my portfolio for art school was filled with them.
 The subject matter was mine to define, and I finished when I felt it was complete.

 As I became more serious, I’d spend time understanding the subject matter, find inspiration, and prep in a number of ways—taking photographs, sketching, cutting images out of magazines, you name it.
 If the illustration was for a class or a client, I’d spend time up front to understand the concept I was attempting to illustrate.
 My creative process evolved to include other people’s input for the first time.